 A completed application to JumpStart includes an academic profile specific to undergraduate and graduate information, as applicable.
 Additionally, applicants may need to provide pre-college (i.e. SAT, ACT) or pre-graduate (i.e. GMAT, GRE) test scores.
 Additionally, we will need proof of current or future matriculation at your academic institution.

 The number of admitted candidates to our forums will vary, but there is fixed capacity ranging from 75-200 attendees.
 Our committee reviews applications and decisions are communicated on a rolling basis as well.
 Decisions include some applicants being directly admitted, put on the waitlist, or denied admission.

 There is a time sensitive approach for admitted candidates to confirm participation and formally register.
-As context, there is a non-refundable $50 fee to participate in our Diversity Forum and Webinar Series.
-Registration fees are waived on a case-by-case basis as needed based on need.
-Additionally, you will need to provide an updated resume, confirmation of travel details, and other items at by various milestone deadlines.
+As context, the $50 Registration Fee to participate in our JumpStart forums and virtual sessions has been WAIVED.
+Additionally, you will need to provide an updated resume and other items at by various milestone deadlines.

 Forum Approach and Schedule